1–2 spots available for Q2 · Claim yours

 React.
 Out of the box: useState, useReducer, useContext.
 For app-scale state in 2026: Zustand, Jotai, or Redux Toolkit with RTK Query.
 TanStack Query for server state.

 Vue.
 Out of the box: ref, reactive, computed.
-For app-scale state: Pinia (official, excellent).
+For app-scale state: Pinia (official, well-designed).
 TanStack Query works.
 VueUse has 200+ composables.

 Pinia is genuinely simpler than Redux or Zustand for most needs.
-Pure win for Vue.
+A pure win for Vue.

 Winner on state ergonomics: Vue.
 React's ecosystem is wider but the default path is more complicated.